How to Keep Unwanted Visitors Out of Your Storage Unit

 What Size Storage Unit is Best?
 A Simple Guide to Finding the Right Fit For You

 If you’ve ever packed for a trip and realized halfway through that your suitcase is too small (or way too big), you already know how tricky it can be to estimate space.
 The same goes for choosing the right size storage unit.
 Whether you're moving, decluttering, or just need extra space, picking a unit that fits your needs, without overpaying for unused space, is key.
 Here’s a simple guide to help you figure it out, no measuring tape required.
+Many people find that how self-storage can make your move easier becomes clear once they choose a unit that actually fits their belongings.
 Why Storage Unit Size Matters Choosing the right size storage unit can save you money, reduce stress, and protect your belongings.
 Too small, and you’ll end up frustrated (or renting a second unit).
 Too big, and you’re paying for empty space you don’t need.
 Our goal is to help you find the right size.
 The Most Common Storage Unit Sizes (And What Fits Inside) Here’s a breakdown of the most popular storage unit sizes and what you can typically fit in each: 5x5 (25 sq. ft.) – “Hall Closet” Perfect for: A few boxes Seasonal items (holiday decorations, winter coats, etc.) Small furniture (end tables, lamps) Office supplies or small file cabinets This is ideal if you’re just looking to declutter or need a little extra space for personal items.
+Smaller units are especially useful when using a storage unit to store winter items like coats, decorations, and seasonal gear.
 5x10 (50 sq. ft.) – “Walk-in Closet” Great for: Studio apartment or dorm room contents A mattress set, dresser, and several boxes Sporting gear, bikes, or tools This is a common choice for students or anyone downsizing for a short time.
 10x10 (100 sq. ft.) – “Half a Garage” Fits: Contents of a 1-bedroom apartment Large appliances like a refrigerator or washer/dryer Furniture (couch, dining table, mattress sets) One of our most popular sizes, great for both short-term and long-term use.
-10x15 (150 sq. ft.) – “Large Bedroom” Perfect for: 2–3 rooms worth of furniture Large appliances and boxes Business inventory or equipment Ideal for families in transition or small business owners needing extra inventory space.
-10x20 (200 sq. ft.) – “Standard Garage” Fits: Contents of a 2–3 bedroom home A vehicle, or large equipment Furniture, outdoor gear, and more Moving homes or remodeling?
-This is your go-to.
-How Do You Know What Size You Need?
-Here are ...
+10x15 (150 sq. ft.) – “Large Bedroom” Perfect for: 2–3 rooms worth of furniture Large appliances and boxes Business inventory or equipment Ideal for families in ...

 July 31st, 2025